turingschool/try-turing/_posts/2000-01-06-more-jquery.markdown

 program: front-end
 ---

+A few more things you can do with jQuery...

 ## The This Keyword

 Consider a situation where we have three boxes.
 When that particular box is clicked, we want to toggle a class.
 How do we know which box was clicked?